scipy-conference/scipy_proceedings/papers/oleksandr_pavlyk/parallel/parallel.rst

 Auto-parallelization proves to be an effective optimization for these benchmarks, achieving speedups from 5.9x to 11.8x over sequential Numba on 12-core Intel |R| Xeon |R| X5680 @3.33GHz with 64GB RAM.
 The benchmarks are available as part of Numba's source distribution [numba]_.

-Our future plan is to support array range selection, enable auto-parallelization of more NumPy functions, as well as adding new features such as iterative stencils.
+Our future plan is to support array range selection, enable auto-parallelization of more NumPy functions, as well as to add new features such as iterative stencils.
 We also plan to implement more optimizations that help make parallel programs run fast, improving both performance and productivity for Python programmers in the scientific domain.

 .. [numba] https://github.com/numba/numba